odoo/odoo/doc/howto/howto_website.rst

 much of its basic styles and layout.
 This, in turns, allows using existing bootstrap themes to alter the color scheme of your website.

-:guilabel:`Change Theme` opens a picker to a few bundled Bootstrap themes, and lets you change the look of your site quickly and on-the-fly.
+:menuselection:`Customize --> Change Theme` opens a picker to a few bundled Bootstrap themes, and lets you change the look of your site quickly and on-the-fly.

 .. todo:: creating or installing new boostrap themes?